Intrinsic alignment from multiple shear estimates: A first application to data and forecasts for Stage IV: Abstract

 \section{Abstract}

 Without mitigation, the intrinsic alignment (IA) of galaxies poses a significant threat to achieving unbiased cosmological parameter constraints from precision weak lensing surveys.
 Here, we apply for the first time to data a method to extract the scale dependence of the IA contribution to galaxy-galaxy lensing, which takes advantage of the difference in alignment signal as measured by shear estimators with different sensitivities to galactic radii.
-Using data from Year 1 of the Dark Energy Survey, with shear estimators \texttt{METCALIBRATION} and \texttt{IM3SHAPE}, we find that systematic uncertainties dominate our signal and claiming a detection of IA is not possible.
-In particular, uncertainty on multiplicative bias calibration poses a significant challenge.
-Building upon this, we forecast the application of this method to Rubin Observatory Legacy Survey of Space and Time (LSST) data.
-We develop a scheme to account for residual multiplicative bias within the measurement covariance, and forecast the requirements on a pair of shear estimators for detecting IA and constraining its 1-halo scale dependence.
+Using data from Year 1 of the Dark Energy Survey, with shear estimators \texttt{METACALIBRATION} and \texttt{IM3SHAPE}, we investigate and address method systematics including non-trivial selection functions, differences in weighting between estimators, and multiplicative bias.
+We obtain a null detection of IA, which appears qualitatively consistent with existing work.
+We then forecast the application of this method to Rubin Observatory Legacy Survey of Space and Time (LSST) data and place requirements on a pair of shear estimators for detecting IA and constraining its 1-halo scale dependence.
 We find that for LSST Year 1, shear estimators should have at least a $40\%$ difference in IA amplitude, and the Pearson correlation coefficient of their shape noise should be at least $\rho=0.50$, to ensure a $1\sigma$ detection of IA and a constraint on its 1-halo scale dependence with a signal-to-noise ratio greater than $1$.
 For Year 10, a $1\sigma$ detection and constraint become possible for $20\%$ differences in alignment amplitude and $\rho=0.50$.